netkachevhum/digital/_projects/continue_the_phrase.md

 ---
 layout: default
-title: Continue the Phrase or An Experiment in Non-Collaboration with the Machine
+title: continue the phrase
 ---

-## {{ page.title }}
+**continue the phrase or an experiment in non-collaboration with the machine**

 _yay_